shivannis/xandr-docs-public/xandr-docs/articles/monetize/sell-side-video-overview.md

 reporting tab for publishers also provides access to important reporting data for video inventory.

-A Range of Products Suits a Range of Needs
+## A Range of products suits a range of needs

 > [!TIP]
 > Please explore the rest of the [Working with Video Inventory](working-with-video-inventory.md) for the latest in quickstart guides, overviews, workflows, and other helpful documentation.